cicirello/rho-mu/examples/README.md

 # Directory of Example Programs for &rho;&mu; Usage

 This directory contains programs demonstrating the usage of some of the functionality of the &rho;&mu; library.
+A couple of the example programs also demonstrate the speed advantage over the Java API's builtin methods, with output from my runs available in the [data](data) subdirectory.

 ## Building the Examples